fivestars-os/aladdin/README.md

 - Run operation-type commands against your application (e.g. putting your application into maintenance mode)

 ## How does Aladdin work?
 Aladdin has two main components.
 One component runs on your host machine, and one component runs in a docker container, started by the first component.

 The host component is responsible for:
 - Parsing command line options
 - Running any commands to be executed on the host machine
-- Check and warn about any missing dependencies, or installing the dependency in ~/.aladdin/bin if possible
+- Checking and warning about any missing dependencies or installing the dependency in `~/.aladdin/bin` if possible
+- Starting minikube
 - Pulling the aladdin image
-- Starting minikube
-- Running the aladdin docker container (the container component)
+- Running the aladdin docker container (the container component) within minikube

 The container component is responsible for
 - Running commands to manage your aws kubernetes cluster